Brand new student residences have been officially opened at Royal Leamington Spa College.

+The new £4.5 million development came about when WCG was in discussion with Deeley Properties, the development division of the Deeley Group, on its need for more student residences.
 The company came up with an innovative way of funding the scheme by inviting a pension fund to invest in the development, allowing Deeley Properties to take care of the design, build, finance and land package.

-“The way this development has evolved shows how we, as a Group, can offer much more than construction alone.
-By working with WCG, we have helped to secure funding and then drew up a scheme that fitted its needs the best.
+Peter Deeley, Managing Director, Deeley Group, said: “The way this development evolved has shown how we, as a Group, can offer much more than construction alone.
+By working with WCG, we helped to secure funding and then drew up a scheme that fitted its needs the best.

 “On the construction side, we’ve worked with WCG before and it is always a great testament to us to win repeat business with a client in this way.”

 The Deeley Group also donated 99 branded mugs to the new residents and encouraged them to ‘share a brew with their neighbour’.

 For more information about accommodation at WCG, go to www.wcg.ac.uk/accommodation.